5 Guest Speakers

 What if I can't attend one of the days/sessions?

-This will be a packed week with a full schedule.
-All sessions will be video recorded and all Mastermind participants will have access to the full video archive of the full week of activities.
-Therefore if you are unable to attend a particular session, we are not able to offer any extra make-up activities and you will be directed to watch the video session from that day's activities.
+No big deal!
+This will be a packed week with a full schedule and any session you can attend you should attend, but all sessions will be video recorded and all Mastermind participants will have access to the full video archive of the full week of activities.
+If you are unable to attend a particular session, we are not able to offer any extra make-up activities and you will be directed to watch the video session from that day's activities.

 What "level" is the mastermind?
 Is it for pre-formed ensembles only?